 As indicated on your syllabus, you will be required to post on your Civic Issues blog about once a month.
 On the weeks you do not blog, you will be expected to write robust responses to your blog group’s CI blog entries.
 Each Civic Issue Blog entry should be around 700 words and should incorporate at least two sources (which you should link to, if possible).
 Please use the broad category and the specific issue within that category as tags.
 (E.g. environment, water OR education, state funding).

 Responses should be about 300-400 words in length and incorporate at least one source (which you should link to, if possible).
-Original posts are due by 5pm on Wednesdays.
+Original posts are due by 9am on assigned days.
 If someone on the team neglects to post their blog on their designated day, other team members should seek out blogs by other members of the class to comment on.
-Responses are due NO LATER THAN 8AM ON FRIDAYS.
+Responses are due…*See due date on Canvas and Syllabus).
 Late work will not be counted.

 Share an Example build upon the blog post with an example that illustrates what the blogger is saying.

 Add a Point if there’s a point the blogger has missed, politely suggest it.

 Disagree you may not want to do this on every comment you leave but courteously disagreeing and then adding constructive reasons why can make a good impression.